liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/04-using-offline-mode-in-android.markdown

 Offline mode in Liferay Screens lets your apps function when connectivity is unavailable or intermittent.
-Even though the steady march of technology makes connections more stable and prevalent, there are still plenty of places the internet has trouble reaching.
+Even though the steady march of technology makes connections more stable and prevalent, there are still plenty of places the Internet has trouble reaching.
 Areas with complex terrain, including cities with large buildings, often lack stable connections.
-Remote areas typically don't have a connection at all.
+Remote areas typically don't have connections at all.
 Using Screens's offline mode in your apps gives your users flexibility in these situations.

 This tutorial shows you how to use offline mode in Screenlets.
 For an